alkihis/archive-explorer-node/README.md

 cd .ssh

 # Generating private key (do not forget to enter a passphrase when asked)
-openssl genpkey -aes-256-cbc -algorithm RSA -out key_new.pem -pkeyopt rsa_keygen_bits:2048
+ssh-keygen -t rsa -b 4096 -m PEM -f key_new.pem

 # Generating public key
-openssl rsa -pubout -in key_new.pem -out key_new
+openssl rsa -in key_new.pem -pubout -outform PEM -out key_new

 # Register the passphrase in the file "passphrase"
 echo "my_choosen_passphrase" > passphrase